 The VSG was a founding member RINCE - an Irish national research institute focussed on innovation in engineering (a €10.4 million HEA-PRTLI I initiative).
 It was also founding member of the NBIP - National Biophotonics & Imaging Platform(a €30 million HEA-PRTLI IV initiative) and the recently funded (PRTLI V, €23.8 million) Nano-Bioanalytical Research Facility.
 CIPA is a member of the DOCTRID (Daughters of Charity – Technology, Research into Disability) Research Institute (RI) and a host institution for the Marie Curie ASSISTID EU COFUND focusing on research is into Assistive Technologies for people with Autism and Intellectual Disabilities.

 Our digital and non-digital IPA research programmes relate to issues involved in the acquisition (custom sensor design), processing, quantitative analysis, classification, visualization and systems engineering (integration) for a wide range of computer vision applications.
-Specifically the centre focuses on the issues involved in the automation or semi automation of image feature segmentation, and its associated quantitative analysis, at both a micro and macro level.
+Specifically the cluster focuses on the issues involved in the automation or semi automation of image feature segmentation, and its associated quantitative analysis, at both a micro and macro level.

-The core expertise provided by the CIPA is in its ability to develop and design novel computer based solutions that will allow the automatic extraction of key image features [specifically from 2D, video, 3D and 4D data sources] with a view to a robust and reliable quantitative analysis, classification or tracking of key information/data within the scene.
+The core expertise provided by the VSG is in its ability to develop and design novel computer based solutions that will allow the automatic extraction of key image features [specifically from 2D, video, 3D and 4D data sources] with a view to a robust and reliable quantitative analysis, classification or tracking of key information/data within the scene.

-Prof. Paul F Whelan, CIPA Director, May 2013
+Prof. Paul F Whelan, May 2015